-Waiting until the last minute and not making a plan for this national holiday will end up costing you more when you hit the grocery store.
+Waiting until the last minute and not making a plan for this national holiday, will end up costing you more when you hit the grocery store.

 Take a few minutes to plan out a simple Thanksgiving dinner menu and decide what your budget can afford this year before you buy a single thing!

-Thanksgiving Dinner Menu
+Thanksgiving Family Dinner

 You can use this free Thanksgiving Dinner Plan Printable to help.

 It can be very easy to get caught up in the moment and find that your budget has been busted.

 How can you know what your bank account can afford and what you have to spend if you haven’t written down a budget and a plan?

-This will be different for everyone because you’ll need to take into consideration how many guests you will need to accommodate as well as how much financially you are able to spend without taking away from your savings goals.
+You’ll need to take into consideration how many guests you will need to accommodate, as well as how much financially you are able to spend, without taking away from your savings goals.

 The cost of the turkey should be about 40% of your budget.